 Are you looking for reliable Social Media Traffic?!
-We show you how to get it in our ebook “The Social Traffic Code!”
+We show you how to grow a targeted audience on social media and how to turn it into valuable (free) social traffic in our ebook “The Social Traffic Code!”

 Going for traffic, therefore, can be very short sighted.
 You need to get targeted traffic.
 In his post mentioned above, Mark kind of puts this slightly abstract concept of “targeted traffic” into other metrics like “time on site,” “returning visitors,” “social shares”, and “conversions.”
 Which one of these metrics describes “targeted” best for you, depends on what you want to achieve with your efforts.